our coffees

 Huehuetenango lies in the Los Cuchumatanes mountain range, the highest point of which is known as “La Torre,” which reaches almost 3800 meters above sea level.
 Of the three non-volcanic coffee growing regions of Guatemala, Huehuetenango is the highest and driest under cultivation.
 Thanks to the dry, hot winds that blow into the mountains from Mexico’s Tehuantepec plain, the region is protected from frost, allowing coffee in Huehuetenango to be cultivated up to 2000 meters.
 The cool, crisp winds from the Cuchumatanes help moderate the temperature, which ranges from 20 to 24 degrees Celsius.

 Guji is a zone in the Oromia Region of southern Ethiopia.
+Like many of the country’s coffee growing regions, the culture of the Guji Zone varies from district to district and speaks to the diversity of people who cultivate coffee.
 More small washing stations are being built in Guji to respond to the demand for improvements in processing to fully capture the range of attributes found in Ethiopian coffee.
-The Zone’s principal fresh water source is the Ganale Dorya river, which also acts as the boundary line with the neighboring Bale zone to the east.
+The zone’s principal fresh water source is the Ganale Dorya river, which also acts as the boundary line with the neighboring Bale zone to the east.

 A decaf bean that actually tastes good!